 "You are given one minute, ONE MINUTE to speak.
 It should not be this hard to not say something racist in ONE MINUTE."Another person tweeted that Kayla and Roy Moore can't be anti-Semitic because they have "a Jew on retainer."

 But it's hard for Kayla Moore to backpedal from some of the anti-Semitic and racist comments made by Roy Moore just in the last few weeks, according to the Daily Beast.
 In criticizing George Soros, a mega-donor to liberal causes who happens to be Jewish, Roy Moore implied that Jews were going to hell because they don't recognize his God.

 "[George Soros is] going to the same place that people who don't recognize God and morality and accept his salvation are going.
 And that's not a good place."

 Roy Moore Is Haunted By Comments Made On The Political TrailAnd Newsweek said that in answering a question at a rally, Roy Moore implied that things were great in America before the Civil War.
 An African-American audience member responded to Roy Moore saying that he wanted to make America great again, asking when Moore thought America was last great.

-Raw Story shared an audiotape of an interview that Roy Moore did in 2011 where he suggested that repealing amendments 11 to 27 would be a step in the right direction for society.
+"I think it was great at the time when families were united—even though we had slavery—they cared for one another…Our families were strong, our country had a direction."Raw Story shared an audiotape of an interview that Roy Moore did in 2011 where he suggested that repealing amendments 11 to 27 would be a step in the right direction for society.
 Within this span are the outlawing of slavery, voting rights for women, and voting rights for people of all races.
 Amendment 22 also limited presidents to two-term limits.